top of page

 in getting published in top-tier journals,

-sending out manuscripts, and focusing
+sending out manuscripts, focusing

 and transform writing into writing that transforms